DaJung (DJ) Woo

 Biography

 DaJung (DJ) Woo’s research explores the complex communication processes that shape organizational and vocational life.
 Her work focuses on employee socialization, interprofessional and interorganizational collaboration, and stakeholder engagement—core processes critical to organizational effectiveness and individual development.
 Using primarily qualitative methods, she investigates how individuals socialized in diverse professional and organizational settings collaborate across differences.
-She also examines how people navigate and make sense of their careers through communication with coworkers, mentors, and supervisors in today’s uncertain work environments.
+She also examines the growing influence of technology use, particularly generative AI, as a source of vocational and organizational socialization and the ways it both enables and constrains collaborative communication, with attention to how inequalities in AI knowledge shape power, belonging, and career navigation.

 Education